markusschratter/image_view_qt/README.md

-# **Image View QT Node**
+# **Image View QT**

-The **Image View QT Node** is a ROS 2-based graphical application for visualizing raw or compressed images in a frameless QT window.
+The **Image View QT** is a ROS 2-based graphical application for visualizing raw or compressed images in a frameless QT window.
 It is designed to be highly configurable, enabling users to adjust display settings, crop regions of interest (ROI), control window positioning, and toggle visualization dynamically.

 ---